eskilwadsholt/swipeable/README.md

 ### Swipe options
 Here is an overview of the options one can set via the object `swipeOptions`:

-minSwipe | The minimum distance in pixels before on of the four directional swipeevents `swipeX` for `X=Up,Down,Left,Right` is potentially activated.
-Note that `ratio` also plays a role in activation
+** | Description
 --- | ---
-target | Sets how many pixels in each of the four directions `up,down,left,right` is the target distance to fully activate the swipe in the given direction ratio | This sets the ratio between swiping vertically and swiping horizontally needed to activate one of the four swipe directions.
+minSwipe | The minimum distance in pixels before on of the four directional swipeevents `swipeX` for `X=Up,Down,Left,Right` is potentially activated.
+Note that `ratio` also plays a role in activation target | Sets how many pixels in each of the four directions `up,down,left,right` is the target distance to fully activate the swipe in the given direction ratio | This sets the ratio between swiping vertically and swiping horizontally needed to activate one of the four swipe directions.
 If for instance `ratio=3`, this means that one must swipe 3 times as many pixels sideways as up-down to active a left or a right swipe.
 Note that `minSwipe` also plays a role in activation

 ### Event details
 For the four directional events, `swipeUp`, `swipeDown`, `swipeLeft`, and `swipeRight`, the following details are provided under `event.detail`:

-start | The position of the initial touch
+** | Description
 --- | ---
-direction | 'up', 'down', 'left' or 'right' distance | How far the touch has traveled in a straight line from start position to current position in pixels target | The target in pixels for the given direction
+start | The position of the initial touch direction | 'up', 'down', 'left' or 'right' distance | How far the touch has traveled in a straight line from start position to current position in pixels target | The target in pixels for the given direction